stefangolas/PyLabRobot_Tutorials_BME590/README.md

 * Press F1 to open the command search bar and select **Notebook: Select Notebook Kernel**.
 * Select **Existing Jupyter Server...**
 * From the terminal where you started Jupyter Notebook, copy and paste the URL that starts with "127.0.0.1..." into the search bar
+* Press Enter through the rest of the options